 $toolbar->set_style( $style );

-is used to set appearance of the toolbar items by using one of
+Where $orientation is either 'horizontal' or 'vertical'.
+The $style is used to set appearance of the toolbar items by using one of 'icons', 'text', or 'both'.$toolbar->set_tooltips( $enable );

 The relief styles of the toolbar buttons can be easily set using: